xcore/sc_multi_uart/doc/example_applications.rst

 7                   23                    24
 =================== ===================== =====================

-Optionally, Uart #0 may be accessed via the DB9 connector on the end of the Slice Card and thus connected directly to a PC COM port.
+Optionally, Uart #0 may be accessed via the DB9 connector on the end of the sliceCARD and thus connected directly to a PC COM port.

-Application Description
+Application description
 -----------------------

-The demonstration application shows a typical application structure that would employ the Multi-UART module.
+The demonstration application shows a typical application structure that would employ the Multi UART module.

-In addition to the two Multi-UART logical cores used by ``sc_multi_uart``, the application utilises one more logical core to manage UART data from transmit and receive logical cores.
+In addition to the two Multi UART logical cores used by ``sc_multi_uart``, the application utilises one more logical core to manage UART data from transmit and receive logical cores.

 UART data received may be user commands or data related to a user command selection (see :ref:`sec_demo_features`).